Through the Pathways you will develop a deep knowledge base in a chosen topic and learn how different disciplines approach a similar line of study.

 You choose a topic of interest and explore a line of inquiry from three different disciplinary perspectives.

-You will select among topics such as "Environment and Sustainability," "Media, Innovation and Entrepreneurship" and "Human Nature."
+You will select among topics such as "Environments, Technologies and Policy," "Cultures, Art and Imagination" and "Human Nature."

 Choose one of the following tracks:

 Global Reflections: Explore a topic focused on an international or global theme.